Learn about actual and potential costs

 How risky is the supply chain?

-There is a medium level of supply chain risk for paperboard and packaging papers suppliers, which undercuts buyer power by raising the risk of price increases or supply disruptions.
-Significant supply chain risks come from wood pulp mills.
-Wood pulp prices have increased, putting pressure on paperboard and packaging papers suppliers to adjust prices frequently.
-There has...
+There is a medium level of supply chain risk for suppliers of paperboard and packaging papers, which undercuts buyer power by raising the risk of price increases or supply disruptions.
+Significant supply chain risks come from wood pulp mills, as wood pulp accounts for about one-third of average supplier revenue....
 Subscribe to learn more.